usaketh/MagicMatch/README.md

-A card matching game built using React
+A card matching game with touch functionality built using React.
+-> Used UseEffect, useState react hooks to implement various functionalities like card flipping, counting turns etc.

 # Getting Started with Create React App